A Voice Without Apology

 I wasn’t going to give up.
 Like an eagle, I use the storm to navigate new heights.

-I needed to be prepared for what the next level of leadership and any new challenges.
+I needed to be prepared for the next level of leadership and any new challenges.

 I’ve always used adversity as fuel.
 To grow.
 To rise.
 To catapult forward.
 This time, I found courage—not just for me, but for others too.

-Some of you received an email about me yesterday.
-From the people I was trying to protect, despite everything, I didn’t feel it it right to air what has been happening.
-People were involved, people I care about despite everything, families involved indirectly, tainting anyone’s reputation isn’t what I wanted from this.
+Some people received an email about me, and a social post, so I learnt.
+From the people I was trying to protect, despite everything, I didn’t feel it was right to air what had been happening.
+People were involved, people I care about, despite everything, families involved indirectly, tainting anyone’s reputation isn’t what I wanted from this.
 I wanted the scratch to be addressed, but they let it fester into a wound.
-Even this person doesn’t feel well, because we haven’t sat down all of us to talk.

-That email?
-It’s not even a fraction of what I’ve endured these past two years.
+That email and social post; How do we characterize a dynamic in which the perpetrator of mistreatment deflects accountability by blaming the individual they have targeted?
+It doesn't depict even a fraction of what I’ve endured these past two years.
 There is always something new.
 I'm not surprised anymore.
-I just wonder often, what next.
-There was a very late night schedule change last night.
-Past midnight.
-Just curious.
+I just wonder often, what next?

+I wasn't trying to outdo anyone.
 Here’s why I have a strong work ethic.
 Growing up, I didn’t have the privilege to push a button and have coffee in my cup, nor pour cereal into a bowl and have instant breakfast.
 I first had to make the fire, literally.
 It would take on a bad day up to 30 minutes.
 Charcoal smoke stinging my eyes.
-Using all the energy I got to fan the biogas to sustain the fire, only then could I proceed to make breakfast.
+Using all the energy I had to fan the "jiko" stove to sustain the fire, only then could I proceed to make breakfast.

-Also, I couldn’t eat breakfast without without finishing chores first— and these were manual labor.
-Without running water at home, it meant sometimes I had to go push an 80kg of water on a wheelbarrow.
+Also, I couldn’t eat breakfast without finishing chores first, and these were manual labor.
+Without running water at home, it meant sometimes I had to go push 80kg of water on a wheelbarrow.
 Gosh, how I hated those days.
 Not knowing it was preparing me for life.

 Today, I have a new appreciation for all the hardships I faced as a child.
 They built me into the woman I am today.
 That’s where my work ethic comes from, and it’s never a dull day in the office because I don’t take on what I’m not passionate about.

-I’ve seen this system hurt others.
-I’ve seen women give up, the ones who had big plans, they left and it hurt to see them go.
+I’ve seen this system hurt women.
+I’ve seen women give up, the ones who had big plans for the space we share, they left, and it hurt to see them go.
 I felt so helpless.
-So I decided I would not go, that I would stay, I will speak for the voiceless, I would give women the courage to stand up for themselves.
+So I decided I would not go, that I would stay.
+I will speak for the voiceless.
+I would give women the courage to stand up for themselves.
 To be courageous and go to the front!
-To own there successes even if no one is applauding!
+To own their successes even if no one is applauding!

 Through all of these, I’ve had silent prayers for these women, I forgave even without an apology.
 My church group sometimes helped me pray, the closest people have seen my tears, because I’m human, it does hurt, but you don’t dry where you bathe.